 Chinese Herbs Build Qi

-So, while acupuncture has had its ups and downs for me, I would still highly recommend it to anyone who is feeling out of balance or overstressed.
-For more information, and to locate a Licensed Acupuncturist in your area, visit the acupuncture page, or see “Your First Acupuncture Treatment” for tips on how to prepare for your first acupuncture appointment.
+So, while acupuncture has had its ups and downs for me, I would still highly recommend it to anyone who is feeling out of balance or under stress.
+For more information, and to locate a Licensed Acupuncturist in your area, visit the Acupuncture page, or see “Your First Acupuncture Treatment” for tips on how to prepare for your first acupuncture appointment.

 Lilly Marie Blecher, ND, DOM, Lecture at The Graduate Institute, July 22 & 23, 2011.
 Traditional / Classical Chinese Medicine.